 However, the equation between fusion team leaders and IT (whether they are dependent on it or not) doesn’t play much of a role in deciding whether organizations achieve their business outcomes or fail to tackle the risks.
 Furthermore, none of the personal traits of fusion team leaders impact business outcomes.
 This includes the fusion team leader’s age, experience in the IT function, and level of seniority in the organization.

-As per a Gartner fusion team leaders with low levels of digital judgment, team leaders with high digital judgment are 5.1 times more likely to deliver their team outcomes without exposing the enterprise to additional risks.
+As per a Gartner fusion, team leaders with low levels of digital judgment, and team leaders with high digital judgment are 5.1 times more likely to deliver their team outcomes without exposing the enterprise to additional risks.
 Unfortunately, only 22% of fusion team leaders have high levels of digital judgment.

 They not only have the gumption to speak their mind but are also willing to go along with the established IT governance model to update standards and ways of working, to enhance their enterprise learning.